GIScience/openrouteservice-js/README.md

   console.log(str)
 });
 ```
-## Developement Setup
+## Development Setup

-Clone the openrouteservice-js repository from GitHub into a developement environment of your choice.
+Clone the openrouteservice-js repository from GitHub into a development environment of your choice.

 ```shell
 git clone https://github.com/GIScience/openrouteservice-js.git